The complexity of general-valued CSPs seen from the other side: Complexity of VCSP ( , )

 Intuitively, \problem{VCSP}$_F$($\C$, $-$) restricts \problem{VCSP} only based on the (multiset of) tuples appearing in the structures from $\C$.
 In contrast, our definition of \problem{VCSP($\C$, $-$)} considers directly the structures in $\C$.
 This allows us for a more fine-grained analysis of structural restrictions, and in particular, provides us with new tractable classes beyond bounded treewidth.
 Indeed, as Example~\ref{ex:btw} illustrates, we can find simple tractable classes of valued structures with unbounded treewidth.

 Finally, let us note that since Theorem~\ref{theo:main} applies to \emph{all} valued structures, it in particular covers the \emph{finite-valued} \problem{VCSP}, where all functions are restricted to take finite values in $\qplus$, and hence the tractability part of Theorem~\ref{theo:main} directly applies to the finite-valued case.
 The hardness part also applies to the finite-valued case.
-Indeed, the right-hand side structure $\structB$ constructed in the reduction of Proposition~\ref{prop:main-hardness} is actually finite-valued.
+Indeed, the right-hand side structure $\structB$ constructed in the reduction of Proposition~\ref{prop:main-hardness} can be made to be finite-valued as explained at the end of the proof.
 Therefore, Theorem~\ref{theo:main} also gives a classification for finite-valued VCSPs.
 Moreover, Examples~\ref{ex:btw} and~\ref{ex:cores} demonstrate that already for finite-valued structures the tractability frontier is strictly between bounded treewidth and bounded treewidth modulo homomorphic equivalence.

 The rest of this section is devoted to proving the hardness part of Theorem~\ref{theo:main}, i.e., the implication (2) $\Rightarrow$ (3).
 The tractability part of Theorem~\ref{theo:main} (implication (3) $\Rightarrow$ (1)) is established in Section~\ref{sec:sa}.
-In particular, it will follow from Theorem \ref{thm:sa} that, if there is a constant $k\geq 1$ such that every valued structure in the class $\C$ is equivalent to a valued structure of treewidth at most $k$, then \problem{VCSP}($\C$, $-$) can be solved in polynomial time using the $(k+1)$-th level of the Sherali-Adams LP hierarchy.
-Note that the remaining implication (1) $\Rightarrow$ (2) is immediate.
+In particular, it will follow from Theorem \ref{thm:sa} that, if there is a constant $k\geq 1$ such that every valued structure in the class $\C$ is equivalent to a valued structure of treewidth at most $k$, then \problem{VCSP}($\C$, $-$) can be solved in polynomial time using the $(k+1)$-st level of the Sherali-Adams LP hierarchy.
+The remaining implication (1) $\Rightarrow$ (2) is immediate.